GirishHosalli/customer_banking/README.md

 ```
 Above program has a function **create_cd_account**
 It receives three parameters *balance, interest_rate, months*.
-It is used to create a CD account instance, calculate interest earned, and update the account balance.
+It is used to create a CD account class instance, calculate interest earned, and update account balance.
-It returns *new balance* and *interest amount*
+It returns *new balance* and *interest amount* to the main program that calls this function.

 ```python
 customer_banking.py
 ```
 When user executes this program, it will prompt the user to input Savings and CD Account's initial
-balance amount, interest and maturity period values.
+balance amount, interest rate and maturity period values.
-Then it calls function **create_savings_account** and **create_cd_account** which will return
+Then it calls functions **create_savings_account** and **create_cd_account** which will return
-interest and updated balance.
-Those values are displayed to the user.
+interest amount and updated balance.
+Those values are then displayed to the user.

+## Program flowchart
 ![alt text](image-1.png)

 ## Use: